odin-engine/ode_core/README.md

-# ode_core
+# ode-core

-ODE_CORE functionality that is common to many ODE projects
+Core/utility functionality that is used in ODE projects.